williamsbdev/ember-cli-auto-register/README.md

 ## API

-You can use this by creating an initializer for you application.
+You can use this by creating an initializer for your application.
 Let's take the example that you have some "repos" that you would like to have registered in your application container.
 Your initializer might look like the following: